lorlor31/Lorlor31/README.md

 - 👋 Hi, I’m @Lorlor31 - Welcome to my Github profile !🖱️⌨️🖥️
-- 👀 I’m interested in learning web development
+- 👀 I’m working as a web developer on e-commerce websites based on WordPress
-- 🌱 I’m currently learning Symfony, Tailwind and other stuffs
+- 🌱 I’m having fun with personal projects made with Symfony, React and Tailwind
-- 💞️ I’m finishing my 6-months bootcamp with O'Clock School
+- 💞️ I love to be challenged with new technologies

 Here are some personal projects you may like to visit to see more about my work ! https://lorlor31.github.io